-If you are the parent of a child that you think may be on the autistic spectrum, you will almost definitely get asked the question: ‘But why would you want to give him or her a label?’
+If you are the parent of a child that you think may be autistic, you will almost definitely get asked the question: ‘But why would you want to give him or her a label?’

 There are different kinds of labels, where autism is concerned – firstly, let’s look at what the word ‘label’ means.
 People tend to use the word, as in the above example, when they think that being given a clinical diagnosis gives you some kind of stigma, or disadvantage.